NSTLRD/TodoApp/README.md

 ## Acknowledgements

-This project was developed as a part of the TodoApp application.
+This project was developed by me starling diaz software developer.